ansemin/Markit_v2/README.md

 3. Ask questions about your converted documents
 4. Enjoy real-time streaming responses with document context
 5. Use "New Session" to start fresh conversations
+6. Use "🗑️ Clear All Data" to remove all documents and chat history
-6. Monitor your usage limits in the status panel
+7. Monitor your usage limits in the status panel

 ## Local Development